Johnson in bid to save Iran nuclear deal

 European allies France, the UK and Germany all agree the current deal is the best way to stop Iran developing nuclear weapons and the UN also warned Mr Trump not to walk away from the deal.

-But Mr Trump has threatened to withdraw unless the signatories agree to "fix the deal's disastrous flaws".
+But Mr Trump has threatened to withdraw unless the signatories agree to "fix the deal's disastrous flaws."

+The British Ambassador to the US says France, UK and Germany have been working together for weeks to figure out a new way to address Mr Trump's concerns that the terms of the agreement are too lenient.

+However, Sir Kim Darroch insists all three countries are looking at how a deal would work even without the US.

 Mr Johnson will meet US Vice-President Mike Pence, National Security Adviser John Bolton and foreign policy leaders in Congress.